stu-bell/nvim/README.md

 Adding a plugin is as simple as adding the plugin spec to one of the files under lua/plugins/\*.lua.
 You can create as many files there as you want.
 You can structure your lua/plugins folder with a file per plugin, or a separate file containing all the plugin specs for some functionality.
+Config objects must start with a `return` statement

 ## Disable plugins